bitlather/unity-learn/README.md

 		GUI.Box(new Rect(10,10,HealthBarLength,20), CurrentHealth + " / " + MaxHealth);
 	}

-	void AdjustCurrentHealth(int amount){ // positive to heal, negative to damage CurrentHealth += amount;
+	// In later tutorial, other scripts will adjust health, so we need to make this public public void AdjustCurrentHealth(int amount){ // positive to heal, negative to damage CurrentHealth += amount;
 		if(CurrentHealth < 0){ CurrentHealth = 0; }
 		if(CurrentHealth > MaxHealth){ CurrentHealth = MaxHealth; }